Bighorn sheep: Social structure and reproduction

-Bighorn sheep live in large herds, and do not typically follow a single leader ram, unlike the mouflon, the ancestor of the domestic sheep, which has a strict dominance hierarchy.
-Prior to the mating season or "rut", the rams attempt to establish a dominance hierarchy to determine access to ewes for mating.
-During the prerut period, most of the characteristic horn clashing occurs between rams, although this behavior may occur to a limited extent throughout the year.
-Bighorn sheep exhibit agonistic behavior: two competitors walk away from each other and then turn to face each other before jumping and lunging into headbutts.
-Rams' horns can frequently exhibit damage from repeated clashes.
+Bighorn sheep live in large herds and do not typically follow a single leader ram, unlike the mouflon, the ancestor of the domestic sheep, which has a strict dominance hierarchy.
+Before the mating season or "rut", the rams attempt to establish a dominance hierarchy to determine access to ewes for mating.
+During the pre-rut period, most of the characteristic horn clashing occurs between rams, although this behavior may occur to a limited extent throughout the year.
+Bighorn rams exhibit agonistic behavior: two competitors walk away from each other and then turn to face each other before jumping and lunging into headbutts.
+Rams' horns are often missing their tips, or "broomed".
+Broomed horns are a natural consequence of frequent sparring between rams.
 Females exhibit a stable, nonlinear hierarchy that correlates with age.
-Females may fight for high social status when they are integrated into the hierarchy at one to two years of age.

-Rocky Mountain bighorn rams employ at least three different courting strategies.
+Females may fight for high social status when they are integrated into the hierarchy at one to two years of age.Rocky Mountain bighorn rams employ at least three different courting strategies.
 The most common and successful is the tending strategy, in which a ram follows and defends an estrous ewe.
 Tending takes considerable strength and vigilance, and ewes are most receptive to tending males, presumably feeling they are the most fit.
-Another tactic is coursing, which is when rams fight for an already tended ewe.
-Ewes typically avoid coursing males, so the strategy is not effective.
-Rams also employ a blocking strategy.
-They prevent a ewe from accessing tending areas before she even goes into estrus.
+Another tactic is coursing, when rams fight for an already tended ewe.
+Ewes typically avoid coursing males, so the strategy is ineffective.
+The rams also employ a blocking strategy.
+They prevent a ewe from accessing tending areas before she even enters estrus.

 Bighorn ewes have a six-month gestation.
-In temperate climates, the peak of the rut occurs in November with one, or rarely two, lambs being born in May.
+In temperate climates, the peak of the rut occurs in November, with one, or rarely two, lambs being born in May.
 Most births occur in the first two weeks of the lambing period.
 Pregnant ewes of the Rocky Mountains migrate to alpine areas in spring, presumably to give birth in areas safer from predation, but are away from areas with good quality forage.
 Lambs born earlier in the season are more likely to survive than lambs born later.
 Lambs born late may not have access to sufficient milk, as their mothers are lactating at a time when food quality is lower.
 Newborn lambs weigh from 8 to 10 lb and can walk within hours.
 The lambs are then weaned when they reach four to six months old.
-The lifespan of ewes is typically 10–14 years, and 9–12 years for rams.
+The lifespan of ewes is typically 10–14 years and 9–12 years for rams.